-Annual Report on US Fluid Power Industry
+Annual Report on the U.S. Fluid Power Industry

 Fluid power is a workhorse of the U.S. economy—a cross-cutting technology of choice for dozens of industries and hundreds of applications.
-That’s one of the many conclusions in the new Annual Report on the U.S. Fluid Power Industry, published by the National Fluid Power Association.
+That’s one of the many conclusions in the 2018 Annual Report on the U.S. Fluid Power Industry, published by the National Fluid Power Association.
 The report reviews both the size and economic impact of the industry, as well as explores the energy consumption, best practices and current R&D directions of fluid power technology.

 - It is estimated that 862 companies in the United States employ more than 67,149 people in the manufacture of fluid power components, representing an annual payroll of more than $4.3 billion.

 - Fluid power has a major downstream economic impact.
 Ten key industries that depend on fluid power include an estimated 23,200 companies in the United States, employing more than 778,056 people for an annual payroll of more than $49.5 billion.

 - Fluid power and the industries it serves depend on a highly educated workforce, leading to investment in new fluid power education and training resources.
 More two-year and four-year colleges are teaching fluid power.

 - Fluid power systems consume a major portion of our nation's energy.
 Existing technologies and best practices have been shown to reduce energy use in some fluid power systems by 30% or more.

 - The fluid power industry is identifying and addressing key research challenges to continue meeting the needs of its diverse customer base.